linkedpipes/etl/README.md

 ## Update notes
 > Update note 3: When upgrading from develop prior to 2017-02-14, you need to delete ```{deploy}/jars``` and ```{deploy}/osgi```.

-> Update note 2: When upgrading from master prior to 2016-11-04, you need to move your pipelines folder from e.g. ```/data/lp/etl/pipelines``` to ```/data/lp/etl/storage/pipelines```, update the configuration.properites file and possibly the update/restart scripts as there is a new component, ```storage```.
+> Update note 2: When upgrading from master prior to 2016-11-04, you need to move your pipelines folder from e.g., ```/data/lp/etl/pipelines``` to ```/data/lp/etl/storage/pipelines```, update the configuration.properites file and possibly the update/restart scripts as there is a new component, ```storage```.

-> Update note: When upgrading from master prior to 2016-04-07, you need to delete your old execution data (e.g. in /data/lp/etl/working/data)
+> Update note: When upgrading from master prior to 2016-04-07, you need to delete your old execution data (e.g., in /data/lp/etl/working/data)

 ## Update script
 Since we are still in the rapid development phase, we update our instance often.
-This is an update script that we use and you can reuse if you wish.
-The script sets path to Java 8, kills running components (yeah, it is dirty), the repo is cloned in ```/opt/lp/etl``` and we store the console logs in ```/data/lp/etl```
+This is an update script that we use and you can reuse it if you wish.
+The script sets the path to Java 8, kills the running components (yeah, it is dirty), the repo is cloned in ```/opt/lp/etl``` and we store the console logs in ```/data/lp/etl```
 ```sh
 #!/bin/bash
 echo Killing Executor